 Walking with the Lord gives great peace and assurance.
 To do a righteous and kind act to others is truly satisfying.
 It gives those who do it rest.
 You know you are honored by the Lord because His Spirit will tell you so.
 There is no greater comfort than to know God is proud of your sacrifice of goodness.

 In God’s eyes, because of Jesus Christ, you are good enough.
 That is all that matters.

 For the Lord takes pleasure in His people; He adorns the humble with salvation.
 Psalm 149:4

 You are having a great impact on others for Christ’s sake if you are seeking to do His will.
-Honoring and pleasing God with your life.
-Continue doing good.
-It is of great value, you will reap what you sow.
+Honoring and pleasing God with the ways of your life.
+Continue doing so, it is of great value, you will reap what you sow.

 And let us not grow weary of doing good, for in due season we will reap, if we do not give up.
 Galatians 6:9

 Though the road is difficult, rough, and steep, the Lord is with you every step of the way.
 Though you may not see Him or feel His presence all the time, He promises to never leave you and never forsake you.
-His promises are sure and true.
+His promises are true.

 He is more trustworthy than the sunrise and sunset.
 He is more dependable than the changing of the seasons, more pleasant than a balmy breeze in the middle of a summer day.
 What a great and marvelous God we serve.
 You can be sure of this, there will come a day when you will hear those wonderful words,

 “Well done, good and faithful servant.
 You have been faithful over a little; I will set you over much.
 Enter into the joy of your master.”
 Matthew 25:21